 Father Damien of Molokai

-Damien of Molokai, born as "Jozef De Veuster" in Tremelo, Belgium (January 3, 1840 - Molokai, April 15, 1889).
-Better known as Father Damien, was a Belgian Picpus-priest and missionary, who became famous through his work with leprosy patients.
+Damien of Molokai, born "Jozef De Veuster" in Tremelo, Belgium (January 3, 1840 - Molokai, April 15, 1889).
+Better known as Father Damien was a Belgian Picpus-priest and missionary, who became famous through his work with leprosy patients.
 Now he is the patron saint of lepers and AIDS patients.
-He is celebrated on 10 May.
+It is celebrated on 10 May.

 But the money disappeared in the general mission treasury.
 The Church of England sent food, medicine and clothing.
 This was also partly due to the many begging letters Damien wrote himself and f which one was printed in the British press.
 As a result, the world's first collection for charity started.